Test in production without watermarks.

 });

-To trace the execution of the PDF creation code, we initiate a new Jaeger span for the following code and process in this integrated example.
-We use IronPDF to perform the PDF creation, and once it's finished, we complete the Jaeger span.
+To trace the execution of the PDF creation code, we initiate a new Jaeger span for this process.
+IronPDF is used to perform the PDF creation, and we complete the Jaeger span once it's done.

-If a problem arises during the PDF creation process, we record the error and end the Jaeger span with an error tag.
-We can also view the traces from the Jaeger UI.
+If there's an error during PDF creation, we log the error and finish the Jaeger span with an error tag.
+You can view the traces from the Jaeger UI for further analysis.

-To sum up, the combination of Jaeger for Node.js and IronPDF provides a strong way to improve document-generating processes and learn from the behavior of the system.
-Through the integration of seamless PDF creation and distributed tracing capabilities, developers may optimize workflows, boost efficiency, and provide better user experiences in their Node.js apps.
+In conclusion, combining Jaeger for Node.js and IronPDF offers a robust solution for enhancing document-generation processes and gaining insights into system behavior.
+By integrating seamless PDF creation and distributed tracing capabilities, developers can optimize workflows, enhance efficiency, and deliver better user experiences in their Node.js applications.

-IronPDF is reasonably priced when purchased in a bundle and comes with a lifetime license.
-At only $749, the package is a wonderful value and can be purchased once for multiple systems.
-License holders can get online engineering support around the clock.
-For additional information on the price, kindly visit the website.
-For additional information on the products that Iron Software sells, visit their website.
+IronPDF offers reasonable pricing when purchased as a bundle and includes a lifetime license.
+At only $749, the package is a great value and can be purchased once for multiple systems.
+License holders receive 24/7 online engineering support.
+For more information on pricing, please visit the website.
+For additional information on products offered by Iron Software, visit their website.